 CenterPoint Pricing

 The commissions on stocks and options are competitive, especially for high-volume accounts.
-They only offer a per-share commission system, going as low as $0.001 per stock (routing and regulatory fees excluded) for clients that have traded over 10M shares during the previous month.
-For accounts below 500k shares of monthly volume, the commissions start at $0.003 per share, with a minimum of $0.30 per trade.
+They use a per-share commission schedule that goes as low as $0.001 per share (routing and regulatory fees excluded) for clients who traded 10M to 20M shares during the previous month.
+For accounts below 500k shares of monthly volume, commissions start at $0.003 per share, and there is no minimum order fee.

-For options commissions, the prices go from $0.65 to $0.20 per contract, depending on the number of contracts per month.
+For options commissions, the prices range from $0.50 to $0.20 per contract, depending on the number of contracts traded per month.

 Maker-taker fees are available at CenterPoint, and the broker-dealer does charge for market data.